snowplow-product/msc-schema-ci-tool/README.md

 In order to be able to perform any task, you need to obtain some credentials and some details for the tool to be able to interact with Schema API.
 These credentials come in form of an organization id (uuid) and OAuth2 client id, client secret, audience, username and password.
-Refer to [Data Workflow team on Slack](slack://channel?id=CDBKK3LCR&team=T0A28T6MN) on how to obtain them.
+Refer to [Data Workflow team on Slack](https://appurl.io/Wb0tgBlFO) on how to obtain them.

 ## CLI

 ### Check Deployments

-This command allow to verify that all schema dependencies (declared in a specific "manifest") are already deployed into an environment (e.g. "DEV", "PROD")
+This command allow to verify that all schema dependencies for a project (declared in a specific "manifest") are already deployed into an environment (e.g. "DEV", "PROD")

 Syntax:
 ```bash